Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Abstract

 \section{Abstract}

-Emerging distributed cloud architectures, e.g., fog and mobile edge computing, are playing an increasingly important role in the efficient delivery of real-time stream-processing applications such as augmented reality, multiplayer gaming, and industrial automation.
+Emerging distributed cloud architectures, e.g., fog and mobile edge computing, are playing an increasingly important role in the efficient delivery of real-time stream-processing applications (also referred to as augmented information services), such as industrial automation and metaverse experiences (e.g., extended reality, immersive gaming).
 While such applications require processed streams to be shared and simultaneously consumed by multiple users/devices, existing technologies lack efficient mechanisms to deal with their inherent multicast nature, leading to unnecessary traffic redundancy and network congestion.
 In this paper, we establish a unified framework for distributed cloud network control with generalized (mixed-cast) traffic flows that allows optimizing the distributed execution of the required packet processing, forwarding, and replication operations.
 We first characterize the {\em enlarged} multicast network stability region under the new control framework (with respect to its unicast counterpart).
-We then design a novel queuing system that allows scheduling data packets according to their current destination sets, and leverage Lyapunov drift-plus-penalty theory to develop the {\em first fully decentralized, throughput- and cost-optimal algorithm for multicast cloud network flow control}.
-Numerical experiments validate analytical results and demonstrate the performance gain of the proposed design over existing cloud network control techniques.
+We then design a novel queuing system that allows scheduling data packets according to their current destination sets, and leverage Lyapunov drift-plus-penalty control theory to develop the {\em first fully decentralized, throughput- and cost-optimal algorithm for multicast flow control}.
+Numerical experiments validate analytical results and demonstrate the performance gain of the proposed design over existing network control policies.

 \acresetall